 Find Out More About Relapse and Addiction Recovery

-If you or someone you care about is unsure of what to do after relapse, please call our toll-free helpline.
-We are available 24 hours a day, and our admissions coordinators can talk to you right now about continuing recovery after relapse.
-Give us a call right now to learn more.
+If you or someone you care about is unsure of what to do after relapse, please give us a call at 615-490-9376.
+Our admissions coordinators can talk to you about continuing recovery after relapse.